 13.1.1 The Authority may, notwithstanding anything to the contrary contained in this Agreement, require the Contractor to make modifications or alterations to the Works (“Change of Scope”) before the issue of the Completion Certificate either by giving an instruction or by requesting the Contractor to submit a proposal for Change of Scope involving additional cost or reduction in cost.
 Any such Change of Scope shall be made and valued in accordance with the provisions of this Article 13.

-13.1.2 Change of Scope shall mean:

-(a) change in specifications of any item of Works;

-(b) omission of any work from the Scope of the Project except under Clause 8.3.3; provided that, subject to Clause 13.5, the Authority shall not omit any work under this Clause in order to get it executed by any other entity; or

-(c) any additional work, Plant, Materials or services which are not included in the Scope of the Project, including any associated Tests on completion of construction.

-(d) Variation in the quantities of certain items (positive or negative) necessitated due to any change(s) in the L-Section/Alignment/ESPs of the Project with respect to those attached with this document